spakov/irbox/README.md

 # IR Box
-An Arduino-based Wi-Fi server that wraps [Arduino-IRremote](https://github.com/Arduino-IRremote/Arduino-IRremote) to allow users to transmit infrared commands to devices.
+An Arduino-based Wi-Fi server that uses [Arduino-IRremote](https://github.com/Arduino-IRremote/Arduino-IRremote) to allow users to transmit infrared commands to devices.